 The causes and effects of performative violence are linked, and include intimidation, social and material control, social cohesion and communication, and structural violence.

 We’re pleased to announce the E-IR Essay Award, with a prize of £100 worth of books provided by Routledge.
 From February 2014, an outstanding student essay published on E-International Relations will be recognised with the award each calendar month.
 The Award will draw attention to high quality essays written by undergraduate and Masters students worldwide, and aims to encourage and reward those who share their best work to the benefit of their global peer group.

-If the international community maintains a positive, critical role and domestic pushes for human rights are legitimised by international law, human rights have the potential to be universal.
+If the international community maintains a positive role and domestic pushes for human rights are legitimised by international law, they could yet become universal.

 Broad development remains elusive because it fails to challenge the rules of the ‘game’ enforced by neoliberal interests which cannot accommodate more adequate definitions of poverty.

 The West’s increasingly aggressive nature of exporting liberalism is actually working to delegitimize its own hegemony, creating cracks in the self-perpetuating liberal world order.